aaronjohn2/aaronjohn2.github.io/_posts/trading/2021-05-29-technical-analysis.md

 - I take it!

 I use the following technical analysis:
-- Horizontal levels (find ranges and trade in it)
+- Break and hold levels (find ranges and trade in it)
 - Trendlines (wedges)
 - Cycles and distribution
 - Candle stick patterns